KonradStanski/androidAutomate/README.md

 # Android Automate:
 ## What Is It?
 - Android Automate is a root-less android automation tool.
-- Allows for touch recording and playback.
+- Allows for multi-touch recording and playback with accurate time replication.
 - Provides an easy to use python object oriented API for injecting ADB commands to your android devices.
 - Can be used for automating Unit and Regression testing.
 - Because this utility uses ADB, it is possible to automate AVD, emulator, and real android devices.